This article may contain compensated links. Please read the disclosure for more info.

 In order of size from smallest to largest:

-These two intervals are also called "tritone", since they are exactly 3 tones apart!
+Except for the intervals between F-B and B-F!
+These two intervals are called "tritones" since they are 3 tones apart!
 They are also "enharmonic" (sounding the same) even though one is a 4th (Augmented) and the other a 5th (Diminished).

-Adding accidentals we can make these intervals larger or smaller as well.
+By adding accidentals, we can make these intervals larger or smaller!

 The sizes for Perfect intervals from smallest to largest: